-All the readings of this first Sunday of Lent are about the profession of faith.
-In the first reading, Israel looks back to its history and makes a confession of thanksgiving before the Lord.
-The people confess that their ancestors were nomad, but God in his bounty has given them a land and brought them out of Egypt, a house of slavery.
-Therefore, Moses commands them to adore God and to be grateful to him by offering him the first fruit of their products.
+In the first reading of Deuteronomy, Israel looks back to its history and makes a confession of faith by thanking God for what he has done for them.
+The people confess that their ancestors were nomad, but God in his bounty has given them a land as he brought them out of Egypt, a house of slavery.
+In that perspective, Moses recommends them to adore God and to be grateful to him by offering him the first fruit of their products.

-What Moses commands the Israelites is inspiring to us.
-We all come from different backgrounds and have different familial and personal stories, but when we think seriously, we can say that what we have become today is thanks to God.
-To recognize such a truth compels us to confess that without God's blessing upon us we would not have been what we are, without God's hand upon us our family would not have been what it is, without God's grace we would not survive difficulties and hardships we endured.
-To confess such a truth compels us also to offer to God the fruit of our work in expression of our gratitude.
+What Moses recommends the Israelites to do is inspiring to us today.
+We all come from different personal and familial backgrounds, some of which were modest and sometimes poor.
+In spite all that, however, we have become, thanks to God, important people and respectable citizens.

+To recognize such a truth compels us to confess that, without God's blessing upon us, we would not have been what we are today.
+It is also to recognize that without God's hand upon us, our family would not have been what it is.
+In the same way, it is also to recognize that without God's grace we would not survive difficulties and hardships we go through in our life.
+To confess such a truth, finally, compels us to offer to God the fruit of our work in gratitude for everything we have received from him.

 Confession of faith, says St Paul in the second reading, leads to salvation.
 However, this confession should be preceded by faith in the resurrection of Jesus.
-In other words, the confession of faith is a proclamation with our mouth and an exterior witness of the truth of salvation we believe in and hold in our in hearts as true.
-"If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved. (...)
-Whoever believes with the heart is justified, and whoever confesses with the mouth is saved".
+The confession of faith, in fact, is a proclamation with our mouth and an exterior witness of the truth of salvation we believe in and hold in our in hearts as true.
+"If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
+For one believes with the heart and so is justified, and one confesses with the mouth and so is saved".